turbot/steampipe-plugin-aws/docs/tables/aws_vpc_eip_address_transfer.md

 # Table: aws_vpc_eip_address_transfer

-An Elastic IP Address Transfer is a static, public IPv4 address that transfers from AWS account (source account) to any other AWS account in the same AWS Region.
+An Elastic IP Address Transfer is a static, public IPv4 address that transfers from an AWS account (source account) to any other AWS account in the same AWS Region.

 ## Examples